-- Although dementia-driven wanderers are typically found near their homes, they don’t think that they’re lost and hardly ever ask anyone for help
+- Although dementia-driven wanderers are typically found near their homes, they may not think that they’re lost or ask anyone for help.

-- The reasons for wandering behavior in Alzheimer’s patients include cognitive deficits, stress, physical and social aspects in the patient’s environment
+- Reasons for wandering behavior in people with Alzheimer’s disease can include cognitive deficits, stress, and physical and social aspects in their environment.

-- Some of the risk factors for dementia-patients wandering are the severity of their condition, disorientation, sundowner’s syndrome or the “going home” syndrome, etc.
+- Some of the risk factors for dementia-related wandering are the severity of their condition, disorientation, sundowner’s syndrome or the “going home” syndrome, etc.

-- The Alzheimer’s sufferer’s wandering can be in a random pattern or a lapping type, i.e. going around in a looping fashion
+- Wandering can occur in a random pattern or a lapping type, i.e. going around in a looping fashion.

-- It is important for caregivers to learn about the patient’s lifestyle prior to the onset of dementia as well as follow specific tips such as secure the environment, provide the patient with identification tags and tracking devices
+- It is important for caregivers to know about the person’s lifestyle prior to the onset of dementia, and they can follow tips like securing the environment or using identification tags or tracking devices.

 Oh, my God!

 Dad might remember your name, and where he left his eyeglasses, but he has Alzheimer’s disease, and although no early signs of wandering have as yet appeared, he’s nowhere to be found.